-This easy homemade mincemeat recipe is packed full of cooking apples, raisins, sultanas, cranberries, Christmas spice and a generous dose of cider and brandy.
+This Easy Suet-Free Mincemeat Recipe is packed full of cooking apples, raisins, sultanas, cranberries, Christmas spice and a generous dose of cider and brandy (and it’s suitable for vegans).

 If you’ve never made your own mincemeat before, let me show you just how simple it is!